 It is notable that the D-LUX Typ 109 has a hotshoe, while the A5100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The A5100 is a recent model that features in the current product line-up of Sony.
-In contrast, the D-LUX Typ 109 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D-LUX Typ 109 was succeeded by the Leica D-LUX 7.
+Both the D-LUX Typ 109 and the A5100 have been discontinued, but can regularly be found used on ebay.
+The D-LUX Typ 109 was replaced by the Leica D-LUX 7, while the A5100 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica D-LUX Typ 109 and the Sony A5100?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.